Tajio James

-Tajio James (born 17 December 2003) is a Barbadian footballer who plays as a midfielder for the Feather River Golden Eagles and the Barbados national team.
+Tajio James (born 17 December 2003) is a Barbadian footballer who plays as a midfielder for the Central Arkansas Bears and the Barbados national team.

 Club career

 As a youth James was part of the KFC Pinelands Football Academy and Pro Shottas United.
 With the latter he won a number of youth titles.
 For the 2020 Barbados Premier League season he was part of the youth movement at UWI Blackbirds FC.
 He scored his first two Premier League goals on 3 March 2020 in a 4–0 victory over Brittons Hill FC.

 In August 2021 it was announced that James and fellow-Barbadian Devonte Richards had received a scholarship to play college soccer in the United States for the Golden Eagles of Feather River College.
 During his first season with the team, James tallied nine assists and a team-high thirteen goals as Feather River College won the CCCAA Golden Valley Conference Championship.
 Late in the season he was leading the conference in both goals and points.
 Following his sophomore season, James was named to the second team of the United Soccer Coaches 2022 Junior College Division III All-America Team.

+In April 2023 it was announced that James had transferred to NCAA Division I school Central Arkansas University to play for the Bears.